mikejr83/TLMReaderLib/docs/byteFormat.md

 | 0x4         | DMSX 6000 RX |

 ### Supplemental Header Block
-The header name block is then followed by up to 7 (Shure?) entries depending on what options are selected in the telmetry set-up section of the transmitter.
+The header name block can then be followed by additional/supplemental header entries depending on what options are selected in the telmetry set-up section of the transmitter.

+*Note: currently it is thought that the number of supplemental header blocks match the number of sensors enabled within the transmitter.
+As this may change with future releases of AirWave it is best to parse these blocks and look for the value 0x17 in offsets 0x4 and 0x5.
+This denotes the last header block for the sequence.*

 | Byte Offset | Description |
 | ----------- | ----------- |